rackerlabs/genestack/docs/infrastructure-ovn-setup.md

 !!! note

-    To upload backups to a Ceph Swift API gateway, edit ovn-backup.config to set `SWIFT_UPLOAD' "true"`, edit the other related options appropriately (i.e., set the SWIFT_BASE_URL and CONTAINER) and put the username and secret key of the account to use in `swift-account.env` before running `kubectl apply` an indicated above.
+    To upload backups to Swift with tempauth, edit /opt/genestack/kustomize/ovn/ovn-backup/ovn-backup.config to set
+    `SWIFT_TEMPAUTH_UPLOAD' "true"`, edit the other related options appropriately (i.e., set the CONTAINER) and fill the ST_AUTH, ST_USER, and ST_KEY as appropriate for the Swift CLI client in the `swift-tempauth.env` file and then run:

+    kubectl apply -k /opt/genestack/kustomize/ovn/ovn-backup \
+    --prune -l app=ovn-backup \
+    --prune-allowlist=core/v1/Secret \
+    --prune-allowlist=core/v1/ConfigMap

+    If you need to change variables in the future, you can edit the relevant files and use `kubectl` with these prune options to avoid accumulating old ConfigMaps and Secrets from successive `kubectl apply` operations, but you can omit the pruning options if desired.

 ## Centralize `kube-ovn-controller` pods